Disciplinary Action Appeals Board for University Support Staff

-A USS employee not serving a probationary period may appeal a suspension without pay, demotion or dismissal to the Appeals Board up to 21 calendar days after the effective date of the disciplinary action.
+A USS employee not serving a probationary period may appeal a demotion or dismissal to the Appeals Board up to 21 calendar days after the effective date of the disciplinary action.
 Appeals may be based only upon:

 The Kansas State University Appeals Board is composed of a fifteen member board, nine of which are USS and six of which are unclassified staff or faculty members, who are full-time employees of Kansas State University with at least 5 years of service with the university.

 The VPHC (for pre-hearing matters, VPHC refers to a staff member of the VPHC office who serves as the VPHC's designee) will appoint board members from nominations for membership made by the USS Senate, Faculty Senate and members of the campus community at large.
 If the VPHC does not find a sufficient number of acceptable nominees, the VPHC will request additional nominees from the respective governance organizations.
 Appointments to the board are for three consecutive years with five members replaced each year.

 The chair and vice chair of the Appeals Board will be elected by the board members and officially appointed by the VPHC.
 The chair and vice chair will serve a one year term in those roles.
 The chair, or vice chair in the absence or recusal of the chair, will conduct the hearings during his or her term as chair.

 Members of the Appeals Board will be required to attend training presented by representatives of Human Capital Services and the Office of General Counsel.
 The training will include information on the appropriate methods for considering appeals, the rules regarding discipline governing the USS and the role and responsibilities of Appeals Board members and the chair.